One Man went to Mow…

 …went to mow a meadow.
 One man’s journey into uncharted territory.

-Husband, Father, Mormon, Writer, Artist, Miniature War Games Hobbyist (WFB/AoS, 40K, Warmachine, Infinity), Boy Scout, Code Monkey, Agile Champion, BI Team Tech Lead, Scrum Master;
+Husband, Father, Step-Father, Mormon, Writer, Artist, Miniature War Games Hobbyist (WFB/AoS, 40K, Warmachine, Infinity), Boy Scout, Code Monkey, Evolutionary Geek, and Agile Champion;

-Aspires to be: Temple Worthy, Knight of the Old Code, Debt Free before Retirement
+I aspire to be: Temple Worthy, a Knight of the Old Code, and Debt Free before Retirement

 I am an Evolutionary Geek who came up from the world of WordPerfect 5.1 and Lotus 123 macros, to Microsoft Access databases, to MS Access / VB / SQL Server Applications, to VisualBasic.Net, and, eventually, to C#.
 In the database world, I have developed both Oracle and SQL Server databases and applications.